Perturbed Fenchel duality and first-order methods: Popular first-order algorithms

 We next detail how several popular first-order algorithms and their convergence properties can be seen as instances of Algorithm~\ref{algo.bregman} and the perturbed Fenchel duality results established in Section~\ref{sec.bregman}.
 For ease of notation and to be consistent with the most common format in the literature on first-order methods, throughout this section we consider the special case when $\F = \E$ and $A$ is the identity mapping.
 In other words, we consider the convex minimization problem

 All of the developments in this section extend in a straightforward fashion to the more general problem~\eqref{eq.primal} albeit with a bit of notation overhead.

 A critical detail in all of the convergence results discussed below is the choice of stepsize $t_k$ in Step 4 of Algorithm~\ref{algo.bregman}.
 To that end, we will rely on the following terminology and assumption.
-We shall say that $t_k > 0$ is {\em admissible} for $(s_{k-1}, g_k)$ if